Omineca Gold Rush: Germansen Creek

 By June 1870, 400 men were in the Vital Creek area.
 A man named Gillis had built a saloon to serve the population and "Twelve-foot" Davis built a bakery and a coffee house.

 Despite these new amenities, many of the miners were disillusioned by the lack of new discoveries and left the area.
 The price of supplies dropped dramatically, which had a negative effect, as pack trains and boats no longer wanted to bring supplies into the area if they were going to make little or no profit on the venture.

 The miners who stayed at Vital Creek soon heard of a new strike made by Pete Toy off the Omineca River.
 One of the parties who decided to go to those new diggings was led by an American by the name of James Germansen.
 While he and his group were going to the new diggings, Germansen found an undiscovered creek coming off the Omineca River.
 To Germansen, this unknown creek, "seemed right", but his party was eager to get to Pete Toy's strike, so Germansen had to continue along with them.
 However, when they arrived at Pete Toy's strike they encountered little success and returned to Vital Creek.
-But Germansen hadn't forgotten the little unnamed creek and he returned there with Duncan McMartin, James May and "Blackjack" Smith.
+But Germansen had not forgotten the little unnamed creek and he returned there with Duncan McMartin, James May and "Blackjack" Smith.

 Germansen's instincts had been on the money.
 Each man in the party could easily pan half an ounce to two ounces a day from Germansen Creek.
 The four men returned to Vital Creek in September with the good news and the migration from Vital Creek to Germansen Creek began.
 Rufus Sylvester constructed sluice boxes and his group's yield was often ten ounces of gold per day for each man.

 4400 ounces of gold were reported in 1870, but the real total may have been much higher as many of the miners were reluctant to reveal the true amount of gold taken from their claims.